Vard333/ACA.DeliverySystem.New/README.md

 Order Management: Users can create, view, and manage delivery orders, add items, update quantities, and delete orders.

-Payment Integration: Pay for orders by clicking the "Pay for order" button and filling in the card details.
+Payment Integration: Pay for orders by clicking the "Pay for order" button and entering payment details.

 Responsive Design: A modern, responsive interface designed using MudBlazor components.